 In the ordinary course of business, we are exposed to financial risks involving equity, foreign currency and interest rate fluctuations.
-Since September 1, 2008, major equity indices (e.g., Dow Jones Industrials, Russell 1000, MSCI EAFE, S&P 500 and NASDAQ Composite) have experienced declines greater than 40% coupled with increased levels of volatility.
+Since September 1, 2008, major equity indices (e.g., Dow Jones Industrials, Russell 1000, MSCI EAFE, S&P 500 and NASDAQ Composite) have experienced declines greater than 30% coupled with increased levels of volatility.
 A prolonged decline in equity indices of developed markets could impact the size and buying power of many of our clients.

-We derive 80% of our revenues from investment management clients.
+We derive 81% of our revenues from investment management clients.
 The prosperity of these clients is tied to equity assets under management ("AUM").
 An equity market decline not only depresses AUM but could cause a significant increase in redemption requests to move money out of equities and into other asset classes.
-Moreover, extended declines in the equity markets may reduce new fund or client creation resulting in certain investment management clients cancelling products to fund the purchase of new services.
+Moreover, extended declines in the equity markets may reduce new fund or client creation resulting in lower demand for services from investment managers.